State TV: Iran imposes curbs on UN nuclear inspections - WTMJ

 Iran announced its plans to cease implementation of the so-called “Additional Protocol,” a confidential agreement between Tehran and the IAEA reached as part of the landmark nuclear accord.
 The agreement grants the U.N. inspectors enhanced powers to visit nuclear facilities and watch Iran’s program.

-Nearly three years ago, former U.S. President Donald Trump unilaterally withdrew America from the nuclear accord and reimposed sanctions on Iran that have squeezed its economy.

-To create leverage over Washington, Iran has announced gradual breaches of the 2015 agreement over recent weeks.
+To increase leverage over Washington to lift harsh sanctions reimposed by Trump in 2018, Iran has announced gradual breaches of the agreement over recent weeks.
 The country has started enriching uranium up to 20% purity, a technical step away from weapons-grade levels, as well as spinning advanced centrifuges and producing uranium metal.

+Zarif stressed in a tweet Tuesday that Iran’s new limits on nuclear inspections and other violations of the pact are reversible, insisting that the U.S. move first to revive the deal.

 In a show of defiance, Cabinet spokesman Ali Rabiei outlined further developments in Iran’s nuclear program on Tuesday.
 Over the last three weeks, he told reporters, Iran has installed and started feeding gas into an additional 148 high-tech IR2-m centrifuges at its Natanz nuclear enrichment facility and its fortified nuclear complex at Fordo, bringing the total number of centrifuges to up to 492.
 Another set of 492 centrifuges will be installed in the coming month, he said.